 Devices Supported on the Dartmouth Network

-Device Eduroam Dartmouth Public Wired Comments
+Device eduroam Dartmouth Public Wired Comments

 Amazon Echo No Maybe Maybe ITC has heard that these devices may work when connected to Dartmouth Public, but extensive testing has not been done to confirm this.
 An Amazon USB-Ethernet adaptor may be used to connect to a wired network.